-type of interleaving involves Another the interleaving of study and test opportunities.
-This type of interleaving has been applied, once again, to problem solving, whereby students alternate between attempting a problem and viewing a worked example (Trafton & Reiser, 1993); this pattern appears to be superior to answering a string of problems in a row, at least with respect to the amount of time it takes to achieve mastery of a procedure (Corbett, Reed, Hoffmann, MacLaren, & Wagner, 2010).
+type of interleaving Another involves the interleaving of study and test opportunities.
+This type of interleaving has been applied, once again, to problem solving, whereby students alternate between attempting a problem and viewing a (Trafton&Reiser, 1993); worked example this pattern appears to be superior to answering a string of problems in a row, at least with respect to the amount of time it takes to achieve mastery of a procedure (Corbett, Reed, Hoffmann, MacLaren, & Wagner, 2010).
 The benefits of interleaving study and test opportunities - rather than blocking study followed by attempting to answer problems or questions - might arise due to a process known as "test-potentiated learning".
 That is. а study opportunity that immediately follows a retrieval attempt may be more fruitful than when that same studying was not preceded by retrieval (Arnold & McDermott, 2013).

-For problem-based subjects, the interleaving technique is straightforward: simply mix questions on homework and guizzes with previous materials (which takes care of spacing as well): for languages, mix vocabulary themes rather than blocking by theme (Thomson & Mehring, 2016).
+problem-based interleaving For subjects, the technique is straightforward: simply mix questions on homework and guizzes with previous materials (which takes care of spacing as well); for languages, mix vocabulary themes rather than blocking by theme (Thomson & Mehring, 2016).
 But interleaving as an educational strategy ought to be presented to teachers with some caveats.
-Research has focused on interleaving material that is different somewhat related (e.g., solving al., 2015), equations, Rohrer et mathematical whereas students sometimes ask whether they should interleave material from different subjects a practice that has not received empirical support (Hausman & Kornell, 2014).
+Research has focused on interleaving material that is (e.g., different somewhat related solving equations, Rohrer al., 2015), mathematical et whereas students sometimes ask whether they should interleave material from different subjects a practice that has not received empirical support (Hausman&Kornell, 2014).
 When advising students how to study independently, teachers should thus proceed with caution.
-Since it is easy for younger students to confuse this type of unhelpful interleaving with the more helpful interleaving of related information, it may be best for teachers of younger grades to create opportunities for interleaving in homework and quiz assignments rather than putting the onus on the students to make use of the technique. themselves Technology can be very helpful here, with apps such as Quizlet, Memrise, Anki, Synap, Quiz Champ, and many others (see also "Learning Scientists", 2017) that not only allow instructorcreated quizzes to be taken by students, but also provide built-in interleaving algorithms so that the burden does not fall on the teacher or the student to carefully plan which items are interleaved when.
+Since it is easy for younger type of unhelpful students to confuse this interleaving with the more helpful interleaving of related information, it may be best for teachers of opportunities vounger arades to create for interleaving in homework and quiz assignments rather than putting the onus on the students themselves to make use of the technique.
+Technology can be very helpful here, with apps such as Quizlet, Memrise, Anki, Synap, Quiz Champ, and many others (see also "Learning Scientists", 2017) that not only allow instructorcreated guizzes to be taken by students, but also provide built-in interleaving algorithms so that the burden does not fall on the teacher or the student to carefully plan which items are interleaved when.

 An important point to consider is that in educational practice, the distinction between spacing and interleaving can be difficult to delineate.
 The gap between the scientific and classroom definitions of interleaving is demonstrated by teachers' own writings about this technique.
 When they write about interleaving, teachers often extend the term to connote a curriculum that involves returning to topics multiple times throughout the year (e.g., Kirby, 2014; see "Learning Scientists" (2016a) for a collection of similar blog posts by several other teachers).
-The "interleaving" of topics throughout the curriculum produces an effect that is more akin to what cognitive psychologists call "spacing" (see Fig. 2b for a visual representation of the difference between interleaving and spacing).
-However, cognitive psychologists have not examined the effects of structuring the curriculum in this way, and open questions remain: does repeatedly circling back to previous topics throughout the semester interrupt the learning of new information?
+The "interleaving" of topics throughout the curriculum produces an effect that is more akin to what cognitive psychologists call "spacing" (see Fig. 2b for a visual representation of the difference interleaving and spacing). between However. cognitive psychologists have not examined the effects of structuring the curriculum in this way, and open questions remain: does repeatedly circling back to previous topics throughout the semester interrupt the learning of new information?
 What are some effective techniques for interleaving old and new information within one class?
 And how does one determine the balance between old and new information?